tchajed/ivy-to-mypyvy/README.md

 --review`, which will prompt to accept changes if the output has changed.
 The tests still run as usual with `cargo test`.

-The Ivy grammar is specified in [ivy.pest](src/ivy.pest), which is used during compilation by the Rust pest library.
-The grammar is a [PEG grammar](https://pest.rs/book/grammars/peg.html).
+The Ivy grammar is written using rust-peg as an embedded DSL in [ivy_l2s.rs](src/ivy_l2s.rs).
+The grammar is a [PEG grammar](https://docs.rs/peg/latest/peg/).
 PEGs are pretty cool.
+You can debug the parser using [pegviz](https://github.com/fasterthanlime/pegviz); after installing the pegviz tool, run `cargo run --release --features trace -- tests/l2s.out | pegviz --output pegviz.html` and then look at the generated `pegviz.html` file.
+On the Rust side this just traces the grammar, and then outside the trace is visualized into a parse trace.